 Shape FunctionsEquations which are used to define the variation of the geometry and main degrees of freedom (typically displacement) within an element: the equations vary over different element types.

 Shape ParametersWays of defining an element’s shape, with particular reference to how the shape differs from the theoretically perfect shape for that element type.
 Parameters include Aspect Ratios, taper, skew, curvature, warpage and variation of the Jacobian.

 Shear LockingThe phenomena which occurs when thick elements give overstiff results when modelling thin beams/plates/shells, due to an excess of shear energy being present.
 It can also affect 2D and 3D continuum elements.

 Simpson's RuleA method for numerically integrating a function.

 Simultaneous Vector IterationA method for finding the first few eigenvalues and eigenvectors of a finite element system.
 This is also known as Subspace Vector Iteration.

 Single Degree Of FreedomThe system is defined by a single force/displacement equation.

-Single Element TestsAny test of an element’s performance using only one element (q.v. also patch test and continuum region element (CRE) method).
+Single Element TestsAny test of an element’s performance using only one element.
+See also Patch Test and Continuum Region Element (CRE) method.

 Single Point ConstraintWhere the constraint is unique to a single node point.